Miglin v Miglin

 Miglin v Miglin, [2003] 1 S.C.R.
 303, 2003 SCC 24, is the leading case decided by the Supreme Court of Canada on the use of separation agreements.
 The Court established a two-stage test to determine whether a separation agreement can be relied upon.

 Prior to the Miglin decision, the leading cases on separation agreements was the Pelech Trilogy.
 In those cases, it was held that a separation agreement is binding and a party can only apply for spousal support where there has been a radical and unforeseeable change in circumstances which has a causal connection to the marriage.
 The Miglin decision rejected this strict test.

 Facts

-The parties separated, and spent over one year negotiating a separation agreement.
-As part of the separation agreement, the parties agreed to a complete release of spousal support - that is, no spousal support would be payable in the future for any reason.
-At the same time, the parties entered into a consulting agreement, in which the husband paid the wife $15,000 per annum, renewable after 5 years if the parties both agreed.
-Six months prior to the first five-year term of the consulting agreement expiring, the wife applied to court for spousal support, asking the court to find the spousal support release invalid.
+The parties separated and spent more than 12 months negotiating a separation agreement.
+As part of the separation agreement, the parties agreed to a complete release of spousal support; that is, no spousal support would be payable in the future for any reason.
+At the same time, the parties entered into a consulting agreement in which the husband paid the wife $15,000 per annum, renewable after five years if both parties agreed.
+Six months before the expiration of the first five-year term of the consulting agreement, the wife applied to court for spousal support, asking the court to find the spousal support release invalid.